Chocolate, Peanut Butter & Banana Cream Pie

 chopped peanuts or chocolate curls (optional)

-2. In a small saucepan or microwave-safe bowl or measuring cup, melt the peanut butter, chocolate chips and 1 tablespoon butter on low heat, stirring until melted and smooth.
+In a small saucepan or microwave-safe bowl or measuring cup, melt the Peanut Butter & Co.
+Dark Chocolatey Dreams or White Chocolatey Wonderful, chocolate chips and 1 tablespoon butter on low heat, stirring until melted and smooth.
 Spread gently over the cooled crust and refrigerate until firm.